edisonpapers/edison-and-the-bug/README.md

 .ve-media https://edisondigital.rutgers.edu/iiif/x099at right width=60%

-The following year Edison began using this term in connection with his telephone experiments.
+The following year Edison began using bug to describe technical problems with his telephone experiments.
 In a 13 March 1878 letter to Western Union President William Orton Edison wrote:

 > You were partly correct, I did find a "bug" in my apparatus, but it was not in the telephone proper It was of the genus "callbellum" The insect appears to find conditions for its existence in all call apparatus of Telephones.
 >